exeterhems/hums_responsiveness/README.md

 >
 > Elizabeth Goodwin, Amy Heather, Colin Green, Nia Morrish, Jenny Freeman, Kate Boddy, Sarah Thomas, Jeremy Chataway, Rod Middleton, Annie Hawton

-This is a draft paper currently being submit to journal/s to consider for publication. <mark>TODO: Add link to pre-print if allowed/decided to do one</mark>.
+This is a draft paper currently being submit to journal/s to consider for publication.

 ## Context

 The provided do-files to analyse data from the **UK MS Register**.
-Analysis was performed in Stata <mark>TODO: add version if known</mark>, which is a paid software so a Stata license would be required to run these files.
+Analysis was performed in Stata <mark>TODO: add version</mark>, which is a paid software so a Stata license would be required to run these files.

 Prior to analysis, the data underwent pre-processing including: